Lisa9601/PMCSN/README.md

 #### Demo parameters:
 * FILENAME : name of the file where the result will be written (ex. "filename.csv")
-* STOP: simulation end time
+* STOP : simulation end time (sec)
+* OFF : number of officers for the check-in queues
+* ONLINEOFF : number of officers for online check-in
+* NATIONALOFF : number of officers for national check-in
+* INTERNATIONALOFF : number of officers for international check-in
-* MAXOFF: maximum number of officers
+* TESTOFF : number of officers for the test queues
-* SEED: initial seed
+* SEED : initial seed

 #### Check-in area parameters:
 * LAMBDA : passenger arrival rate